apache/spark/docs/concepts.rst

     op1 >> [op2, op3] >> op4

-Have to same size when ``chain`` set relationships between two list of operators.
+When ``chain`` sets relationships between two lists of operators, they must have the same size.

 .. code:: python